omnistrate/ctl/mkdocs/docs/integrating.md

 ## Using omnistrate-ctl with Docker

-omnistrate-ctl is packaged and released in a container image that can be used to execute the commands:
+omnistrate-ctl is packaged and released in a container image that can be used to execute the command:

 ```
 docker run -t ghcr.io/omnistrate/ctl:latest
 ```

-To log into the container and execute a series of commands, run the following command
+To log into the container and execute a series of commands, run the following command:

 ```
 docker run -it --entrypoint /bin/sh -t ghcr.io/omnistrate/ctl:latest